lordstimpa/SPA-Game-Project/README.md

 ## Code

-We have created a lot of API endpoints and SignalR hubs for setting up a great gaming envoirnment for each user.
-This was crucial for make the chat and game work well together.
+We have created a lot of API endpoints and SignalR hubs for setting up a great gaming environment for each user.
+This was crucial for making the chat and game work well together.

 ### This is our API end-point for starting a game session: